01PrathamS/blog_application_with_neurelo/README.md

 blog application (CRUD) with neurelo

-# Most of the code is for managing things logic for CRUD => One Liner
+## Most of the code is for managing things, logic is just one  liner with neurelo

 1. retrive user information by user_id ==>